macmanes-lab/protocols/RNATagSeq_polyA_first.md

 - Remove the tubes from the magnetic stand.
 - Spin down so beads/RNA collect at the bottom of the tube.
 - Remove the mRNA from the beads by adding 32 µl of the Tris Buffer and incubating the sample at 80°C for 2 minutes.
-- NOTE this is a different elution amount than listed in the product manufacturers' protocol!!
+- (NOTE this is a different elution amount than listed in the product manufacturers' protocol)
 - Immediately, place the tubes on the magnetic rack
 - Collect the purified mRNA by transferring the supernatant to a clean nuclease-free PCR Tube
 - QC: Take 1uL for tapestation.